maxtepkeev/python-redmine/docs/resources/group.rst

     Creates new group resource with given fields and saves it to the Redmine.

     :param string name: (required).
 Group name.
     :param user_ids: (optional).
-Ids of users to add to a group.
+Ids of users who will be members of a group.
     :type user_ids: list or tuple
     :return: Group resource object